Future Stability of Tilted Two-Fluid Bianchi I Spacetimes

 In Section \ref{sec:Sym_Hyp_Euler}, we derive a symmetric hyperbolic formulation of the relativistic Euler equations \eqref{eqn:Euler_Physical}.
 This section involves a \textit{significant} amount of computations.
 In an attempt to simplify the derivation, we break it into five steps: \textbf{(i)} First, in Section \ref{sec:Conformal_Euler_deriv}, we express the physical Euler equations \eqref{eqn:Euler_Physical} with respect to the conformal stress-energy tensor \eqref{eqn:Conformal_Tmunu_def}. \textbf{(ii)} Next, in Section \ref{sec:Euler_3+1_decomp}, we derive the 3+1 decomposition of the Euler equations and introduce the modified density variable $\zeta$, which will ultimately yield a better singular structure for the equations. \textbf{(iii)} We then perform, in Section \ref{sec:Fluid_2+1_Decomp}, a radial decomposition of the spatial fluid velocity.
 This generalises the change of variables used in \cites{Oliynyk:2021,MarshallOliynyk:2022} and is necessary to obtain the correct Fuchsian structure for the equations. \textbf{(iv)} New variables are introduced in Section \ref{sec:SH_Conformal_Euler_Derivation} that allow us to express the conformal Euler equations in symmetric hyperbolic form. \textbf{(v)} Finally, in Section \ref{sec:Euler_Subtract_Background}, we subtract the homogeneous background to yield the final symmetric hyperbolic formulation of the relativistic Euler equations given by \eqref{eqn:Euler_coord_deriv1}.

-Together, equations \eqref{eqn:SH_Einstein_Sec3} and \eqref{eqn:Euler_coord_deriv1} yield a symmetric hyperbolic formulation of the gauge-reduced Einstein–Euler equations.
+Together, equations \eqref{eqn:SH_Einstein_Sec3} and \eqref{eqn:Euler_coord_deriv1} yield a symmetric hyperbolic formulation of the gauge-reduced Einstein-Euler equations.
 The local-in-time existence and uniqueness of solutions to this system, along with a continuation principle and constraint propagation, are established in Section \ref{sec:Local_Existence_ConstraintProp}.
 A precise statement of these results is provided in Proposition \ref{prop:Local_ExistenceUniqueness_Prop}.